Ria-Thomas/Ria-Thomas/README.md

 👋 Hi, I’m Ria!

-👀 I’m interested in data science and data analysis projects.
-I enjoy creating automation scripts.
-I have created a couple scripts to reduce manual tasks using Python.
+👀 I'm a data science enthusiast with a passion for automating tasks and diving into data analysis.
+With a background as an ETL developer in the retail and insurance sectors for over 4 years, I decided to pursue a Masters in Big Data.
+During my studies, I developed a strong interest in statistics, which I continue to explore and learn about.

-I started my career as an ETL developer and having worked for 4+ years with retail and insurance business domain I decided to pursue my Masters in Big Data.
+After completing my Masters, I transitioned into the role of a Data Scientist in the real estate industry.
+Notably, I led a significant project focused on building a predictive model and created informative dashboards to facilitate business decision-making.
+I have continued working as a data analyst in the real estate domain and acquainted myself on advanced data modelling and visualization on the way.

-During my Masters, I realized that I really liked statistics and so now I use every opportunity to learn something new in it.
-After graduating, I have worked as a Data scientist in real estate business.
-During this time, I have worked on a major project to develop a new predictive model as well as developed a few dashboards showing useful metrics for business decisions.
+I thrive on new challenges and constantly seek opportunities to expand my expertise in data science.
+If you have any exciting projects related to data analysis, automation, or statistical applications, I'm eager to collaborate and contribute.

 :memo: Check out my recent Medium posts!
 <a target="_blank" href="https://github-readme-medium-recent-article.vercel.app/medium/@riat06/0"><img src="https://github-readme-medium-recent-article.vercel.app/medium/@riat06/0" alt="Recent Article 0">